kevinliang43/Santorini_Game/Santorini/README.md

 <h3> Player </h3>

  * <b> BreakerPlayer.java </b> : Class representing a Player that is intended to break a rule
+ * <b> BreakerStrategy.java </b> : Class representing a strategy that is intended to provide illegal moves
  * <b> InfinitePlayer.java </b> : Class representing a Player that is intended to enter an infinite loop
+ * <b> InfiniteStrategy.java </b> : Class representing a strategy that is intended to enter an infinite loop
  * <b> Player.java </b> : Class representing a Player in a Santorini Game that takes in a Strategy
  * <b> StayAlivePlayer.java </b> : Class representing a Player that uses the Stay Alive Strategy
+ * <b> StayAliveStrategy.java </b> : Class representing a strategy that picks moves on the criteria that a player can stay alive for n rounds after the move is made
+ * <b> Strategy.java </b> : Interface representing a Strategy in a game of Santorini that a Player can play by

 <h3> Design </h3>